-- Grandparent Scam: Unexpected call where the con artist poses as a relative in distress or someone claims to represent their relative and requests that funds are transferred to them immediately.
+Grandparent Scam: When you receive an unexpected phone call where the con artist poses as a relative in distress or someone claims to represent their relative and requests that your funds be transferred to them immediately.

-- Sweetheart Scam: When the scammer sends the victim a large check and requests some of the funds to be wired back to him/her.
-Usually gaining your trust, making you believe that you are in a relationship.
+Sweetheart Scam: When the scammer sends the victim a large check and requests some of the funds be wired back to them.
+These scammers usually gain your trust or could make you believe that you are in a relationship with them.

-- Rental Scam: When scammers post property rental ads to lure in unsuspecting renters and request a deposit and upfront rent payments via wire transfer.
+Rental Scam: When scammers post property rental ads to lure unsuspecting renters and request a deposit and upfront rent payments via wire transfer.